Tour Length

 2Can you describe a typical day on a Uganda budget trip?

 “Most itineraries for a Uganda budget safari will cover a drive-around circuit of Uganda’s top attractions.
 A typical day on safari in one of the savannah reserves usually starts with a wake-up call before sunrise.
 After a quick cup of coffee, you’ll be on your way to look for predator action.
 Mid-morning, you might come back to the lodge or campsite for brunch.
 You’ll get some time to rest during the midday heat.
 Then you’ll go out again wildlife viewing on an afternoon drive, or maybe a boat trip.
 Other days, you might take a packed lunch with you and spend a full day out.
-This is so you can reach areas further away from your base.
+This is so you can reach areas farther away from your base.
 Days in the forest, where chimpanzee and gorilla trekking are the main activities, will be different.
 You will usually leave for the trek after a hearty breakfast and come back to your base for a late lunch.
 After a morning clambering around slippery forest slopes, the afternoon is usually spent at leisure.
 As time is usually limited to a safari of 5 to 14 days, the schedule tends to be tight and demanding.
 There will be days spent viewing wildlife in the parks and other days driving between the parks.
 The roads can get rough, and driving times can mean long hours in the vehicle.
 Usually there’s enough of interest between the parks to keep you occupied.”

-3What type of accommodation can I expect?
+3What type of accommodations can I expect?

 4What are the typical costs of a Uganda budget safari?